coditive-com/firestarter-theme/README.md

 }
 ```

-But to make it work, there is a need to initialize instance using `fireclass` function: `fsclass(Example::class)`.
+But to make it work, there is a need to initialize instance using `fireclass` function: `fireclass(Example::class)`.
 Of course you can also put all the hoods in default way (constructor).

 ### Blocks